ropensci-archive/roweb2/content/blog/2019-12-03-mark-padgham.md

 I’ll be working on developing robust tools to assess packages.
 As an inveterate coder, I love nothing more than to get up in the morning and find myself still sitting there at 4:00 in the afternoon in my “coding-hole”.
 But a big part of the initial stuff, which I’m really excited about, is about connecting various people who will ultimately be involved in guiding the expansion of rOpenSci into the statistical methods side of things.
 So it’s much more people-centered than the typical life of a 100% coder.
 Like so many rOpenSci projects, this aims to be very community-driven.

 I’ll really enjoy being between two worlds trying to think in general terms about developing this whole new endeavour [statistical software peer review] and ensuring the development is as general and generalizable as possible.
 While on the other side, having to be involved with profoundly important brilliant academic experts in various aspects of statistics & statistical software so it will be both very niche and very general at the same time.
 One of the key challenges will be working with experts in the statistical and software communities and having to foster consensus of opinion on their part in realms that have basically never been tried before.
-And on the other side, I’ve got a lot of concrete visions for extending testing well beyond anything that’s been done in a computational or quantitative way.
-Convincing leaders in statistics and statistical software that’s a good idea is certainly going to be challenging and very rewarding.
+And on the other side, I’ve got a lot of concrete visions for extending testing beyond current computational or quantitative approaches.
+Convincing leaders in statistics and statistical software to update and innovate on current practices is certainly going to be challenging and very rewarding.

 ### What would you like to see in the statistical software standards or package review landscape in two years?

 Actual testing of the statistical routines themselves.
 To date, all systems for evaluating software rely on signature keys of what reliable software might look like externally.
-It’s like it’s packaged up in a box and you’re evaluated by examining all the things on the outside of the box because getting inside the box is almost impossible.
-But R is also quite unique in that way, that it allows you to standardize things enough that you know what to look for and then pry into that.
+It’s like it’s packaged up in a box and you can only examine all the things on the outside of the box because getting inside the box is almost impossible.
+But the R package system is also quite unique in that way, that it allows you to standardize things enough that you know what to look for and then pry into that.

 I’m excited about the opportunity to develop new packages in a new field for me.
-All the packages I’ve made, I’ve done because I’ve had this vision of what I can do and where the packages are going.
-I’m aware of a difference in my mindset - a package that is not critically necessary but get to think about the language as a whole and what people want to use in a package.
+All of my packages to date have been intended to meet very concrete, applied needs, and to enable users to do things in R that were not otherwise possible.
+I’m already cultivating a different mindset in this position, towards developing packages that enable users to do things that might already be possible, yet to do them better -- along the lines of how Jim Hester's glue package (largely) replaces current functionality with better alternatives.
 I’m excited to be thinking about the language itself more deeply and the structure of the way R works.

 Also, the generalizability of everything.
 At the end I imagine there is this document that says “This is how you construct a new community of software peer review”, regardless of the academic field.
 That’s incredibly exciting.